 UofL Health – Medical Center South’s Genius 3D Mammography is also equipped with SmartCurve™, which provides improved comfort without compromising image quality.
 The SmartCurve system features a proprietary curved surface that mirrors the shape of a woman’s breast to reduce pinching and allow better distribution of force over the entire breast.

-“Improved comfort increases the likelihood patients will stay up to date on screenings” said Brian Mattingly, MD, director of breast care, UofL Health – James Graham Brown Cancer Center.
-“And the high quality imagery provided through Genius 3D Mammography exams improves the ability to catch cancer early, which increases treatment options and the odds of beating it.”
+“Improved comfort increases the likelihood patients will stay up to date on screenings,” said Brian Mattingly, MD, director of breast care, UofL Health – Brown Cancer Center.
+“And the high-quality imagery provided through Genius 3D Mammography exams improves the ability to catch cancer early, which increases treatment options and the odds of beating it.”

-The investment includes additional upgrades for James Graham Brown Cancer Center and UofL Health – Shelbyville Hospital.
+The investment includes additional upgrades for Brown Cancer Center and UofL Health – Shelbyville Hospital.

 To schedule a mammography screening appointment call: 502-681-1405.